ITfoxtec/FoxIDs/docs/claim.md

 ## Up-party
 In both an [OpenID Connect](up-party-oidc.md) and [SAML 2.0](up-party-saml-2.0.md) up-party claims are carried forward by adding them to the `Forward claims` list.
 All claims are carried forward if a wildcard `*` is added to the `Forward claims` list.

-An up-party issues two claims which can be read in the down-party and used in [claim transforms](claim-transform.md).
+An up-party issues two claims which can be read in the application registration and used in [claim transforms](claim-transform.md).
 The claims always apply to the last up-party.
 The up-party issued claims (default forward):

 - `up_party` contain the the up-party name, the name is unique in a track.